webforj/webforj-documentation/docs/components/drawer.md

 import ComponentDemo from '@site/src/components/DocsTools/ComponentDemo';
 import TableBuilder from '@site/src/components/DocsTools/TableBuilder';

-The Drawer class is a Java component that creates a drawer for a web application.
+import AppLayoutViewer from '@site/src/components/DocsTools/AppLayoutViewer';

 The drawer is a container that slides into the viewport to expose additional options and information.
 Multiple drawers can be created in an application, and they will be stacked above each other.

 ## Constructors